Disney Cruise Lines 101 for Travel Agents

 Miller provided a few things to consider when qualifying DCL clients:

 - Kids younger than 3: The minimum age for kiddos to sail is 6mo or 1 year for transatlantic itineraries.
 Kids who are younger than three do not qualify for Kids Club programs.
 What this means is that if you want time away from your baby, you will have to use their “It’s a Small World” nursery service.
-The bummer about this is that reservations are required, so your cruising parents won’t be able to partake in any spontaneous adulting at the bars, restaurants or pools.
-Rates run $9/hr for first kid and 8/hr for any kid after that.
+The bummer about this is that reservations are required, so your cruising parents won’t be able to partake in any spontaneous adulting at the bars, restaurants, or pools.
+Rates run $9/hr for the first kid and 8/hr for any kid after that.

-- Kids 3-12: All the Disney ships have a Oceaneer Youth Club and Lab, with open registration on embarkation day.
+- Kids 3-12: All the Disney ships have an Oceaneer Youth Club and Lab, with open registration on embarkation day.
 Beyond the age requirement, the only other eligibility factor is that the kids need to be potty trained.
-Each ship has a different themes, so if not having Frozen or the Millennial Falcon is a deal breaker for your clients’ kids, make sure you study up to see what ship has what
+Each ship has a different theme, so if not having Frozen or the Millennial Falcon is a deal breaker for your clients’ kids, make sure you study up to see what ship has what

 - Teens (14-17): The Vibe is for those adult imposters tagging along with you :).
-They provide a “club” feel and is exclusive to teens (sorry, no helicopter parenting allowed).
+They provide a “club” feel and are exclusive to teens (sorry, no helicopter parenting allowed).
 The Vibe on the Disney Dream and Fantasy has more amenities, including an outdoor poolside deck and the Chill Spa.

 Know Thy Teen:

 Let’s face it: the teen years can be awkward (seriously, can I get a show of hands?).
 Nikki Miller had great advice when it came to teens, “When I’m looking at clients and they have older kids, that’s where it’s a little harder.
-A first-time teenager going on a DCL is not always the best fit unless they’re going with a groups of friends and cousins or they go to the teen club together.
+A first-time teenager going on a DCL is not always the best fit unless they’re going with a group of friends and cousins or they go to the teen club together.
 You have to find the right type of teen, the older teen might not be as into it . . .
 It’s just kind of talking to them about what their teen is like.
 Do they like to chill on their own and be fine, do they like activities?”

 DCL Is Not Just for Kiddos

-Don’t be fooled by the princesses and pirates and play rooms galore.
-Disney also has adult-only options abound on their cruises for dining, at Castaway Cay, pubs, clubs and lounges galore.
+Don’t be fooled by the princesses and pirates and playrooms galore.
+Disney also has adult-only options abound on their cruises for dining, at Castaway Cay, pubs, clubs, and lounges galore.
 With the intensive children’s programming on DCL, oftentimes the kids are corralled into certain areas so they’re—*ahem*—easy to avoid if you want to.